Larry Kusche

-Lawrence David Kusche (born November 1, 1940) is an American author, research librarian, and pilot.
+Lawrence David Kusche (November 1, 1940 — July 22, 2024) was an American author, research librarian, and pilot.
 He investigated unexplained disappearances and other unusual events related to the Bermuda Triangle to answer queries he was getting as a research librarian.
 He eventually wrote a book debunking most of the mysteries touted by other writers about that location.

 Early life and education

 Kusche was born in Wisconsin, and his family moved to the Arizona area when he was six.

 Interested in aviation, Kusche qualified for a commercial pilot's license at age 19, was a commercial pilot by age 21, a flight instructor by age 24, and an instrument instructor.

 Career

 In 1964, Kusche graduated from Arizona State University (ASU).
 He completed a training course to become a commercial flight engineer, but, as he told the Tucson Daily Citizen in 1975, "I decided I didn't like it, so the day I was supposed to report for work, I resigned and came back to Arizona.
 I just didn't like being an engineer, the guy with hundreds and hundreds of instruments and controls.
 You really can't see out of the airplane."

 He returned to Arizona to become a high school math teacher and librarian.
 Later, he acquired a master's degree in library science and began working at ASU's Hayden Library in June, 1969.

-Kusche took a leave-of-absence from ASU to complete his first book.
-After the success of the Bermuda Triangle book, Kusche abandoned his career as a librarian to become a writer.
+Kusche took a leave-of-absence from ASU to finish his first book.
+After the success of the Bermuda Triangle book, Kusche left his career as a librarian to become a writer.
 He has worked as a technical writer in the Phoenix area.
 After the publication of his investigative books, Kusche became a fellow of the Committee for Skeptical Inquiry (CSI).